Hannah Powell

 What are the biggest challenges or opportunities in your field right now?

-Challenges: stigma, barriers related to insurance, income and support; nonprofit founders face access-to-capital and connection inequities and the difficulty of balancing personal health with organizational growth.
-Opportunities: creating low-barrier, accessible resources (like multilingual/braille pamphlets) to reduce overwhelm and connect people to sustained care.
+Challenges: Stigma; barriers related to insurance, income and personal support; industry inequities related to access to capital; the difficulty of balancing personal health challenges with organizational growth.

 What values are most important to you in your work and personal life?

-Unconditional generosity, community-first thinking, equity in healthcare access, and ensuring everyone has stability and support.
+Unconditional generosity, community-first thinking, equity in healthcare access, and ensuring everyone has the stability and support to pursue their own happiness.

 Locations